Updated August 23, 2022

 This is good news for COASSTers, and it is also worth noting that no known cases of H5N1 transmission between beached birds and humans have ever been documented.

 To to prevent H5N1 transmission, the CDC recommends safety practices for individuals working with birds that will sound very familiar to COASST participants: wear gloves, wash your hands, and wear a mask to prevent inhalation of viral particles.
-We know you all carry gloves and wash your hands as a matter of practice for handling beached birds.
+We know you all carry gloves and wash your hands as a matter of practice on you beached bird surveys.
 This is your reminder to keep that personal protective gear on hand!